-The recommended way to create a form letter is the manual method described in "Creating a form letter" on page 6.
-If however you prefer to use the Mail Merge wizard, the technique is described below.
+The manual method of creating a form letter described in "Creating a form letter" on page 8 provides the most control over the result and is therefore recommended.
+If you prefer to use the Mail Merge wizard, the technique is described below.

-Before starting you should note the following limitations, current in OOo V2.3:
+Before starting you should note the following limitations, current in OOo 3:

-- In Step 4 creating the salutation will only allow the sex-related Mr. and Mrs. It makes no allowance for Miss, nor does it permit sexless addressing such as Dr., or The Right Honourable. - Still in Step 4, it is possible to bodge something like Dr. Crippen, but only by creating an impossible trigger for recognising a female recipient, such that the merge defaults to male.
-Of course one cannot have a prefix such as 'Dear' in this case and it has to be manually entered in Step 6. - Again in Step 4, the General salutation is not editable and the default values are somewhat limited. - In Step 5 the layout is idiosyncratic, with paragraph marks all over the place so as to space the address block frame and salutation.
-To create a professional looking document will require significant editing.
+- In Step 4 creating the salutation only allows the sex-related Mr. and Mrs. It makes no allowance for Miss or Ms, nor does it permit sexless addressing such as Dr. - Again in Step 4, the General salutation is not editable and the default values are somewhat limited. - In Step 5 the layout is idiosyncratic, with paragraph marks all over the place so as to space the address block frame and salutation.
+Creating a professional looking document requires significant editing.

 If the above limitations are not a hindrance to you, then open a new document with File > New > Text Document and start the Mail Merge wizard using Tools > Mail Merge Wizard.
-The wizard opens, as shown in Figure 26.
+The wizard opens, as shown in Figure 21.